 What is Sublimation?

-Like many crafters, I first began working with sublimation when Cricut came out with Infusible Ink.
-Infusible ink is the Cricut brand of sublimation transfer – and those products are a great way to dabble in sublimation and see if you like it.
+Like many crafters, I first began working with sublimation with Cricut infusible ink.
+Infusible Ink is the Cricut brand of sublimation transfer – and those products are a great way to dabble in sublimation and see if you like it.

-The heat and pressure cause the inks to turn into a gas and penetrate the fibers of your blank item.
-They become a solid as it cools, which creates a permanent bond that is very durable.
+The process of sublimation is a chemical process that uses high heat and a special type of inks that actually fuses the colors and patterns into the fabric of your item.
+The heat and pressure from a heat press cause the inks to turn into a gas and penetrate the fibers of your blank item.
+They become solid as it cools, which creates a permanent bond that is very durable.

 What Are The Advantages of Sublimation?

-Sublimations biggest advantage is the durability and design abilities.
+The biggest advantage of sublimation is its durability and design abilities.
 Sublimation uses colorful and detailed pattern designs that are transferred in one super durable layer.

 What Materials Can I Sublimate On?

-Luckily, sublimation blanks are available that already have the polyester coating applied.
+For non-fabric items, you can purchase items that have a poly-coating already applied.
+When searching make sure your items are specifically marked for dye-sublimation printing to make sure they have that polyester coating applied.
 Angie from The Country Chic Cottage has tested a ton of sublimation blanks and has a whole page of sublimation blank recommendations.

 There are a few options on how to get a sublimation ready design to work with:

-- You can use a sheet of special transfer paper that has a design already printed on it – there are a lot of affordable sublimation transfers on Etsy (like these).
+- Buy sublimation prints that are ready-made.
+You can use a sheet of special transfer paper that has a design already printed on it – there are a lot of affordable sublimation transfers on Etsy (like these).

 Design Space Tutorials